alevchuk/programming-lessions/PREREQUISITES.md

 Now follow "Installing Python 3" manual http://docs.python-guide.org/en/latest/starting/install3/osx/

-(follow the "Doing it Right" section of the webpage "Installing Python 3 on Mac OS X: The Hitchhiker's Guide to Python") The page will show you how to install Apple Xcode which is a perquisite for installing Python 3 via the Brew package manager.
+* Follow the "Doing it Right" section of the webpage "Installing Python 3 on Mac OS X: The Hitchhiker's Guide to Python"
+* The page will show you how to install Apple Xcode which is a perquisite for installing Python 3 via the Brew package manager

 ### python3 issues